HUMAN AMYLOID IMAGING CONFERENCE

 Please note that we will continue the extra half-day of sessions starting at noon on Wednesday, the 11th of January, 2017 (Sessions I & II).
-This extra time will be allotted for a few presentations on recent advances in tau PET.
-Tau PET technology is rapidly advancing, and while a separate, smaller “pre-meeting” was organized for 2015, the Organizers have decided to lengthen HAI by one-half day to accommodate the surge in interest in this new type of PET biomarker.
-This half-day of sessions is followed by the standard two full days of talks.
+This half-day of sessions will be followed by the standard two full days of talks.

 Until next year, we invite you to browse our site, review our past programs, speakers and posters.
 Hope to see you in 2017!

 Keith A. Johnson, MD

 Massachusetts General Hospital/Harvard Medical School

 The 2016 edition of the HAI conference featured 38 podium presentations selected from submitted abstracts.